-Ebay was the first major two-sided marketplace success — today, companies like Uber and Airbnb have made it more popular then ever.
+Ebay was the first major two-sided marketplace success — today, however, companies like Uber and Airbnb have made it more popular and powerful than ever.

 Each company in this space has improved upon the experience and economics of the system that it supplanted: eBay, by making it possible to buy and sell anything to anyone on the planet; Airbnb, by making it possible to rent out or book a room to/from anyone on the planet; and Uber, by allowing taxi passengers and its drivers to find each other without relying on the luck of a curbside hail.